 44 CFR requires the prioritization of the action plan to emphasize a benefit/cost analysis of the proposed actions.
 Because some actions may not be implemented for up to 10 years, benefit/cost analysis was qualitative and not of the detail required by FEMA for project grant eligibility under the Hazard Mitigation Grant Program (HMGP) and Pre-Disaster Mitigation (PDM) grant program.
 A review of the apparent benefits versus the apparent cost of each project was performed.
-Parameters were established for assigning subjective ratings (high, medium, and low) to costs and benefits as follows:
+Parameters were established for assigning subjective ratings (high, medium, and low) to costs and benefits.
+Assigning cost was also somewhat subjective, and based on the entity's own specific realization of the cost factor, which may vary depending on each planning partner.
+The application of cost factor is as follows: